gbdrummer/symbiocss/README.md

 ### What JavaScript actually is
 JavaScript is a complete programming language.
 In the context of building a user interface for the web, it is used to add client-side behavior to HTML pages.

-**TL;DR: JavaScript is not intended to replace or mimic the functions of HTML or CSS.**
+**TL;DR: JavaScript is used to add client-side behavior, and is NOT intended to replace or mimic the functions of HTML or CSS.**

 ## Creating symbiosis